Contact Us for a Free Consultation (213) 542-0979

 • Assaulting or threatening a person for operating in a police investigation

 At the Hedding Law Firm, we recommend that you meet with a professional and experienced criminal defense lawyer as soon as possible to protect your rights.
-Failure to do so will be damaging to your case.
+Failure to do so will damage your case.
 An obstruction of justice charge can be tried in state or federal court, depending on the proceeding that was interfered with.

-Our lawyers are well qualified and educated in both state and federal legal systems.
+Our lawyers are well-qualified and educated in state and federal legal systems.
 We will personally review your case and provide you with a strong defense.

 Menu